nginxinc/docs-actions/README.md

 - cdnName
 - accountName

+The KeyVault should have _only_ these secrets, and nothing else, as other secrets could potentially be exposed.

+### Prerequisites
 The secrets in AKV allow variables to be shared by all repos contributing to the same base doc sites (as a single source of truth), without needing to duplicate github secrets or variables across different github organisations.